lvalnegri/workshops-setup_cloud_analytics_machine/README.md

   - **USER** Set the user or UID for the container created with the image.
   - **VOLUME** Enable access/linked directory between the container and the host machine.

-The following is an example of Dockerfile that creates an image similar to the server we're currently building:
+The following is an example of Dockerfile that creates a *minimal* image, capable to run a RStudio/Shiny server connected with the *public* shared repository on the host as described above:
 ~~~
 # Download base image ubuntu 18.04
 FROM ubuntu:18.04